Fast radio bursts at the dawn of the 2020s: Recent observational breakthroughs

-The exceptionally active FRB~20201124A has been localised by several interferometers, providing the best test yet of localisation accuracy \citep{ravi_2021_arxiv,fong_2021_arxiv}.
-Interestingly, the source was shown to be coincident with a persistent radio source.
-However, VLBI observations with EVN and VLBA have demonstrated that this source is not compact, unlike the persistent radio counterpart to FRB~20121102A.
-Bursts from FRB~20201124A can be exceptionally bright ($>100$\,Jy~ms), and coupled with its high activity rate, this has allowed for detection with $\sim25$\,m class (and smaller!) radio dishes \citep{kirsten_2021_atel,herrmann_2021_atel,farah_2021_atel}
+The exceptionally active FRB~20201124A has been localised by several interferometers, providing the best test yet of localisation accuracy, both within and between experiments \citep{ravi_2021_arxiv,fong_2021_apjl,nimmo_2021_arxiv_arxiv211101600}.
+Interestingly, the FRB source was shown to be coincident with a persistent radio source.
+However, VLBI observations with EVN and VLBA have demonstrated that this source is not compact \citep{ravi_2021_arxiv,nimmo_2021_arxiv_arxiv211101600}, unlike the persistent radio counterpart to \aofrb.
+A VLA detection at 22\,GHz demonstrates that this radio source is very likely due to star formation \citep{piro_2021_aa}; future {\it Hubble Space Telescope} observations will better quantify where FRB~20201124A is located with respect to local knots of star-formation, by exploiting its milliarcsecond localisation \citep{nimmo_2021_arxiv_arxiv211101600}.
+Bursts from FRB~20201124A can be exceptionally bright ($>100$\,Jy~ms), and coupled with its high activity rate, this has allowed for detections with $\sim25$-m class \citep{kirsten_2021_atel} and even smaller radio dishes \citep{farah_2021_atel}, as well as one dish that is operated by amateur radio astronomers \citep{herrmann_2021_atel}.

-Most recently, the CHIME/FRB discovery of a low-DM repeater in the direction of nearby M81 galaxy \citep{bhardwaj_2021_apjl} has provided the opportunity to study a (potentially) extragalactic FRB from nearby. \citet{kirsten_2021_arxiv} localised this source to a globular cluster in the M81 system at 3.6 Mpc, thereby ruling out that it is a Galactic halo source.
-The surprising association with an old globular cluster rules out a young source formed through core collapse of a massive star and points more towards a young magnetar formed via accretion-induced collapse or binary merger \citep{kirsten_2021_arxiv,lu_2021_arxiv,kremer_2021_arxiv}.
-Alternatively, the bursts could be coming from an extreme millisecond pulsar \citep[][though \citealt{lu_2021_arxiv} argue against this]{kremer_2021_arxiv} or accreting neutron star or black hole \citep{sridhar_2021_arxiv}.
+The CHIME/FRB discovery of a low-DM repeater, FRB~20200120E, in the direction of the nearby M81 galaxy \citep{bhardwaj_2021_apjl_910} has provided the opportunity to study an extragalactic FRB from nearby. \citet{kirsten_2021_arxiv} localised this source to a globular cluster in the M81 system at 3.6\,Mpc, thereby ruling out that it is a Galactic halo source.
+The surprising association with an old globular cluster rules out a young source formed through core collapse of a massive star, and possibly points towards a young, highly magnetised neutron star formed via accretion-induced collapse or binary merger \citep{kirsten_2021_arxiv,lu_2022_mnras,kremer_2021_apjl}.
+Alternatively, the bursts could be coming from an extreme millisecond pulsar \citep[][though \citealt{lu_2022_mnras} argue against this]{kremer_2021_apjl}, or an accreting neutron star or black hole \citep{sridhar_2021_apj}.
+The low burst luminosities and short burst durations of FRB~20200120E \citep{nimmo_2021_arxiv_arxiv210511446} suggest that, perhaps, it is not representative of the broader population of repeating FRB sources.